Introduction

 - Divorce is the legal dissolution of a marriage through the filing of a petition in a court of law followed by other divorce procedures.

-- When a court issues a divorce decree, it ends the matrimonial alliance of the spouses and thus ends the marriage.
+- When a court issues a divorce decree, it ends the spouses’ matrimonial alliance and thus the marriage.

 - Along with the divorce procedures, it also involves the division of property and assets, as well as the issue of child custody.
 Divorce procedures and laws in India differ according to religion.